 “The Iapetus wasn’t officially identified until the 1960s,” explains Benison.
 The first hint of the ocean’s existence came in the early 20th century, when paleontologists in northern Europe discovered fossil evidence that implied two basic things: “That the area had formerly been connected to Appalachia,” but “was separated by a small ocean some tens of kilometers across that predated the Atlantic.”

 The findings yielded no satisfactory scientific explanation until the existence of plate tectonics was proved in the early 1960s.
-The discovery led Canadian geologist John Tuzo Williams to reinterpret the evidence in 1966, when he named the vanished ocean the Iapetus.
+The discovery led Canadian geologist John Tuzo Wilson to reinterpret the evidence in 1966, when he named the vanished ocean the Iapetus.
 (The appellation refers to the father of the Greek titan, Atlas, eponym of the Atlantic.)

 “Today most geologists agree the Iapetus was formed around 600 million years ago and lay beneath what is now the eastern coast of North America,” says Benison.
 “Like the Atlantic, it separated two major continents—Avalonia and Laurentia.”
 Modern-day West Virginia lay between these two continents, covered by the waters of the Iapetus.